ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 called "Typology_object" Which then can contain a huge sub-set of custom configuration.
 The module supports name injection, automatic subnetting, Point-2-Site VPN, Firewall, routing and so much more!
 Because its built for Azure it uses the architectual design from the Microsoft CAF concepts which can be read more about at => <a href="https://learn.microsoft.com/en-us/azure/architecture/networking/architecture/hub-spoke?tabs=cli">Hub-Spoke typlogy</a>

+OBS.
+The module does NOT support builting hub-spokes over multiple subscriptions YET, but is planned to be released in version 1.1.0

 Below 2 different examples of topologies can be seen:

 <b>Example 1: Deployment of a simple hub-spoke</b>